Skip to content

 Managing Prompts

-Add prompts, deactivate them, and keep track of your limit.
+Add prompts, organize them by topics and tags/keywords, and keep track of your limit.

 What Are Prompts?

 Prompts are the questions and search queries that ucited.ai regularly sends to AI models to measure your visibility.
-Each prompt simulates a typical user query — for example, “What are the best running shoes for beginners?” or “Best CRM software for small businesses.”
+Each prompt simulates a typical user query — for example, “What is the best heat pump for a family home?” or “Best CRM software for small businesses.”

 You can find prompt management under Prompts in the dashboard sidebar.